forta-network/forta-solidus-bot/README.md

-# TokenSniffer Scam Token Detector
+# Token Sniffer Rug Pull Detector

 ## About the Developer